Mirtazapine (Remeron) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Remeron withdrawal may be different for every person that experiences it and there is no exact timeline for the process.
 However, most people experience extreme reductions in withdrawal symptoms sometime between two weeks and four months after their last dose.
 While this is a large range of time, working with a doctor or a medical detox team will help make the process shorter and easier.

-Although every drug rehab center is different, high-quality rehab programs utilize evidence-based treatment methods such as:
+Although every mirtazapine rehab center is different, high-quality rehab programs utilize evidence-based treatment methods such as:

 - Group counseling